rderooy/dosbox-x-wiki/Home.md

 * **Fit to aspect ratio**: Select whether to fit DOSBox-X's emulated DOS screen to the aspect ratio (width-to-height ratio) correction mode.

-* **Toggle fullscreen**: Toggles the fullscreen mode of DOSBox-X's emulated DOS screen.
+* **Toggle fullscreen**: Toggles the full-screen mode of DOSBox-X's emulated DOS screen.

 * **Always on top**: Select whether the DOSBox-X window will always be the topmost one.